Tanific/SemesterProject2/README.md

 3. Run `npm run build` to build the project with sass
 4. Open with live server

+## Deployment
+Site is hosted on [Netlify](https://netlify.com/).
+Manual deploys.
+The site can be found at https://sp2tonjestensen.netlify.app/.

 ## Functionality
 #### Register
 Register requires a username, a noroff email and a password of 8 characters or more.